FIELD & SAFETY RULES

 1. 2.50 Joules Maximum (125′ Minimum Engagement Distance / Outdoors)

 2. This class can shoot into and out of any building but cannot be used to engage other players within the same building.
-When shooting out of buildings the muzzle most “break the plane” of windows and doors.
+When shooting out of buildings the muzzle must “break the plane” of windows and doors.

 7. SUB-MACHINE GUNS (SMG)